Professional third-party research funding management

 You do not have to complete the courses within a specific time frame.
 As soon as you have obtained verification that you have attended all the required courses you can request a certificate from the Graduate Centre.

-After you have presented confirmation of participation in all required parts of the programme, the Graduate Centre will issue you with a certificate signed by the Vice President of Teaching and Learning.
+After you have presented confirmation of participation in all required parts of the programme, the Graduate Centre will issue you with a certificate signed by the Vice President People.
 If you have completed relevant courses at other institutions, they may be accredited provided they are judged equivalent.

 The quality of the project outline and the applicant’s qualifications are the key criteria.